aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/animation/setup-target-camera/_index.md

 ### Step 3: Position the Camera

 Specify the translation for the camera node.
 This determines the initial position of the camera in the 3D space.
+Adjust the `Vector3` values to **position camera in 3d** as needed for your shot.

 ```csharp
 // Set camera node translation